 A two-way sensitivity analysis occurs if you vary the value of two input variables, while in the one-way sensitivity analysis, you change the value of just one input.

 If it's still not 100% clear, It'll be with an example!

 Sensitivity Analysis Example

-The variables were the exit multiple and the tax rate.
+The variables where the exit multiple and the tax rate.

 The exit multiple is used to calculate the terminal value of a business while performing a discounted cash flow analysis.
 Even if we carefully select the ratio value with the appropriate methods (past trend, industry average, peers, etc.) it still is an arbitrary number that moves the needle in our model.
 For this reason, we should always check how a change in its value impacts our valuation.